1Shubham7/code-buddy/Contributions.md

 - Be respectfull to your fellow contributors and project maintainers
 - Be patient, while your PRs might take time to be reviewed.
 The project maintainers give time to the project from their busy schedule so some times the PR review might get delayed.
+- Make sure to not use any foul language during a conversation with fellow contributors or project manitainers